brian93512/Movie-Recommendation-System-INF-553/README.md

 # Data Mining Assignments (USC INF-553)
 ## How to read
 You can find assignment description and source code in each assighment folder
-## Data Source
-All data set is the same called MovieLens data set, and came from the website [GroupLens](https://grouplens.org/datasets/movielens/)
 ## Assignment Description:
 | Assignments  | Description | Programming Language  | Framework  | Related Algorithm  |
 |---|---|---|---|---|